ntustison/PaperANTsX/Text/results.md

 Despite these strong results, Figure \ref{fig:longeval}(b) shows that even better performance may be possible for a longitudinal extension to ANTsXNet.
-In a longitudinal setting, we prefer to see lower values for residual variability and higher values for within-subject variability, leading to a larger variance ratio.
+In a longitudinal setting, we prefer to see lower values for residual variability and higher values for between-subject variability, leading to a larger variance ratio.
 ANTsXNet performs remarkably poorly for these measures, suggesting that even better classification performance---e.g., superior differentiation between LMCI and AD cohorts---is completely possible for an ANTsXNet extension that